-The school SENCo, Jonathan Belcher, is responsible overseeing the school's responsibilities towards pupils with SEN.
+The school SENCo, Liam McLaughlin, is responsible overseeing the school's responsibilities towards pupils with SEN.

-The SENCo is managed directly by the Head Teacher.
+The SENCo is managed directly by Sharon Hooper, Assistant Headteacher.
 This ensures that the needs of pupils with SEN are a part of whole school planning.